mgwinst/compiler/README.md

-Compiler for a simple C like language
+Compiler for a simple language